The longest suicide note in history: Other uses of the phrase

 It has subsequently been used by Peter Gutmann in his paper "A Cost Analysis of Windows Vista Content Protection" to describe the digital rights management schemes in the Windows Vista operating system.

 The Dutch People’s Party for Freedom and Democracy politician Mark Rutte used the phrase in reference to the election programme of the Dutch Labour Party, during the May 2010 parliamentary election campaign, deliberately echoing Kaufman.

 In the United States The Washington Post columnist Charles Krauthammer compared the Republican Party's 2012 budget in the House of Representatives to the manifesto (in terms of comparable unpopularity) and then remarked of the American House Budget, "At 37 footnotes, it might be the most annotated suicide note in history."
 The neoconservative writer David Frum compared The Path to Prosperity, proposed by the American congressman Paul Ryan, in a similar light, saying: "This is how a great political party was impelled to base a presidential campaign on the Ryan plan—a plan that has now replaced the 1983 manifesto of the British Labour Party as "the longest suicide note in history."

 Labour's decision in 2015 to engrave election promises for the upcoming election on a large stone monument nicknamed the "EdStone" (after its leader at the time, Ed Miliband) was within hours dubbed the "heaviest suicide note in history".
 During the 2017 election campaign, George Eaton wrote that Labour's 128-page manifesto for the election would be dismissed as "the new 'longest suicide note in history'".

+In 2025, The Atlantic published an essay by Anne Applebaum titled “The Longest Suicide Note in American History,” applying the phrase to the Trump administration’s National Security Strategy.